 They successfully achieved it in two directions that included a rally and off-road racing.
 While the hot turbocharged sedan Mitsubishi Lancer Evolution became a star in the all-wheel-drive class rally competitions, the Pajero/Montero backed up the company’s unbeatable reputation in Dakar races – some of the world’s toughest off-road racing events.

 A road-legal version of the Pajero Evolution was manufactured by Mitsubishi from 1997 to 1999 in order to homologate it for the Dakar Rally’s T2 class.
 Approximately 2500 road-legal examples were produced.

 The famous Super Select all-wheel-drive system allowed electronic programming of the rear differential for high range, low range, and locked settings.
 A multi-mode ABS system meant that it could be active even when the center diff is locked giving the vehicle exceptionally well braking performance on sand, gravel, and mud.

-This unique vehicle was powered by a turbocharged 3.5L DOHC V6 engine that produced around 280HP, which was more than enough for a light 3-door SUV.
+This unique vehicle was powered by a 3.5L DOHC V6 engine that produced around 280HP, which was more than enough for a light 3-door SUV.

 Thanks to all of the mentioned above and many other enhancements the Pajero Evolution has collected more victories in the Dakar Rally than any other car in any class.

-The homologation series of only 2800 units was mainly available to the Japanese domestic market with nearly all Evolutions being RHD, so it was pretty difficult to get one in other parts of the world.
+The homologation series of only 2800 units were mainly available to the Japanese domestic market with nearly all Evolutions being RHD, so it was pretty difficult to get one in other parts of the world.